Opendoor Reviews

 Another option is to list on the multiple listing service (MLS) with a realtor using a cash offer as backup.

-When you use a traditional real estate agent to sell your home, you usually pay 5–6% in agent commissions, 1–2% for seller concessions, and another 1–2% for closing costs.
-That’s a total of 7–10% to sell with an agent — right around what you would spend with Opendoor.
+When you use a traditional real estate agent to sell your home, you usually pay 2–3% in listing agent commissions, 1–2% for repair credits and other buyer incentives, and another 1–2% for closing costs.
+You also may need to offer a concession for the buyer’s agent commission of around 2–3%.
+That’s a total of 7–11% to sell with an agent — right around what you would spend with Opendoor.

 "You’re going to get the most money when you have people competing with each other, and that’s going to happen when you list on the MLS," says Nashville realtor Barry Richards.
 "But you can use that iBuyer’s offer as a baseline."